Getting Here

 Gros Morne is on the west coast of Newfoundland (Canada), in the province of Newfoundland and Labrador.
 It sits along the Gulf of St. Lawrence and stretches around scenic areas like Bonne Bay.

 Deer Lake Airport (YDF) is our closest airport.
-It is about a 45 minute drive from the airport to Rocky Harbour.
+It is about a 45 minute drive from Deer Lake to Rocky Harbour.
+St. John’s Airport (YYT) is on the east coast of Newfoundland, an approximately 7-8 hour drive from Rocky Harbour.